IsaacCheng9/IsaacCheng9/README.md

 # Hi there, I'm Isaac! 👋

-Graduated at the top of my cohort in the University of Exeter with a first-class honours degree (81%) in BSc Computer Science, ranking 1st for both overall grade and final year project.
+Graduated at the top of my cohort at the University of Exeter with a first-class honours degree (81%) in BSc Computer Science, ranking 1st for both overall grade and final year project.
 Proficient in Python, with experience in financial markets and big tech.
 Passionate about developing large-scale